 - This does not automatically imply causation… but it’s notable.
 And plausible.

-- or physical changes, like a significant natural disaster.
+- or physical changes, like a significant natural disaster or viral outbreak.

 - The counterpoint here is that by reducing the demand for Treasuries, China would decrease the value of the dollar and would adversely affect their advantageous pricing for future trade.
 In this sense, we are joined at the hip with China – a delicate balance of interests.